>> Why We Have This Emotion

 - Shame one feeling as “irrational”

-- Treat inner conflict as weakness
+- Treat all inner conflict as weakness

 - Let loud emotions win by default